shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Advanced Forging

 At 10th level, you have become more adept at your smithing.
 With the help of a magician present, you have developed the ability to infuse items forged by you with magical powers.
-Through this, spells or effects can be infused into the item.
+Through this process, spells or effects can be infused into the item.

 The cost of said creation is based on the power, rarity, and overall usefulness of the item and is left to the DM's discretion.

-The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by the Magician’s Level divided by four, rounded down.
+The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by the Magician’s Level divided by four, rounded down with a minimum of 1.

 ### Advanced Improvement

 At 11th level, your skills for improving equipment have grown profoundly.
-When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +1 or the armor’s AC by +1.
+When you forge any weapon, armor, or piece of ammunition, you can permanently increase the weapon's attack bonus by +1 or the armor’s AC by +1.
 The effects of this feature do not stack.
 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At 13th level, your skills for improving equipment have grown even more profound.
-When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +2 or the armor’s AC by +2.
-The effects of this feature do not stack.
-You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At 17th level, your skills for improving equipment have grown even more.
-When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +3 or the armor’s AC by +3.
-The effects of this feature do not stack.
-You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At 20th level, your skills for improving equipment have grown even more.
-When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +4 or the armor’s AC by +4.
-The effects of this feature now last for two days.
-The effects of this feature do not stack when used on the same equipment twice.
-You must be at a blacksmith's forge to make use of this feature.
 The time for improving equipment is 15 minutes.

+As you level up, these bonuses increase at 13th level (+2), 17th level (+3), and 20th level (+4).

 ### Experienced Smith